 Would you guys agree?

-Now onto how to make money doing it the way I’d prefer:
+Now onto how to make money off the fan page and doing it the way I’d prefer:

 - Ideally in my case, I’d need to have a niche site first.
 With the content I would have there, it would be VERY easy to constantly share this on FB.